“You’re mean, I hate you!”

 It is your presence, your attitude that makes the difference.
 Your child will shift when you do.

-Learn how to decode meltdowns, forgo discipline, and move beyond “right” and “wrong.”
-Understand the connection between emotional regulation and how your words will change your child’s response.
+Decode meltdowns, forgo discipline, and move beyond proving “right” and “wrong.”
+Understand the connection between emotional regulation and a balanced nervous system.
+Gain awareness of how the words you choose will change the way your child responds.